Protecting your right to file a mechanics lien starts with the preliminary notice.

-2. Record your California Preliminary 20-Day Notice in the local county recorder’s office.
+2. Record your California 20-Day Prelim Notice in the local county recorder’s office.

 Recording a California Preliminary 20-Day Notice in your local county recorder’s office is not a requirement but it is ideal.
 Once a preliminary notice is recorded with the county where the project is situated, the recorder is obliged to inform the entity that filed a notice that the owner recorded a Notice of Cessation or a Notice of Completion.